Instead of jade, Myanmar's gem scavengers find heroin and destitution

 Resolving the issue will be a thorny task for the government led by Suu Kyi, whose party election manifesto made only two fleeting references to narcotics..

-Even under an NLD government, the military will retain formal control over the ministries of defense, border affairs and home affairs - all crucial to counter-narcotics efforts.
+Even under an NLD government, the military will retain formal control over the ministries of defence, border affairs and home affairs - all crucial to counter-narcotics efforts.

 Most drugs are produced in border areas controlled by ethnic rebel armies or by the Myanmar military and allied militias.